 A.3.6.2 Antenna configurations for FR2

-Unless otherwise specified, Downlink Antenna Configuration 2x2 for NR RRM FR2 requirements implies the following for the test configuration:
+Unless otherwise specified, the default Downlink Antenna Configuration for NR FR2 cells is 1x2.

-- The downlink signal is transmitted over the two polarizations (V and H) of the dual polarized antenna of the test equipment.
+In case of Downlink Antenna Configuration 2x2 for NR FR2 cells, unless otherwise specified, the downlink signal is transmitted over the two polarizations (V and H) of the dual polarized antenna of the test equipment.